Bayesian SCM estimation📜

 Working on population statistics for space-based bolide detections with Jeffrey Smith at the SETI Institute.
 Developed a Bayesian Poisson regression model to simultaneously estimate detection bias and the latitudinal distribution of impacts.
-Work presented at DPS 54.
+Work presented at DPS 54, ACM 2023, and the 2023 Superbolide workshop.
 Work also led to a correction of a previous paper by another team.

 2022 Mathematical Contest in Modeling: Problem A 📜

 Developed a cycling kinematics model and, combining it with track data, athlete data, and a novel optimization algorithm, optimized power strategies for cyclists.